Uvais5/Flexible-Emotion-Detector/README.md

 Flexible Emotion Detector is a **multi-modal emotion recognition system** that adapts to different input types — video, audio, or text.
 It extracts emotional cues from:

 - **Facial expressions** in videos
 - **Speech signals** in audio
 - **Words and phrases** in spoken or written text

-This tool integrates deep learning models for vision, audio, and NLP to give a unified emotion prediction experience.
-It is ideal for applications like affective computing, mood analysis, and emotional insight extraction in human–AI interaction.
+This tool integrates deep learning models for vision, audio, and NLP to provide a unified emotion prediction experience.
+It’s ideal for applications like affective computing, mood analysis, and emotional insight extraction in human–AI interaction.

 ---

 ## 💡 Problem It Solves

 - ✅ Users often don’t have the same input format — some only provide audio, some video, others just typed or spoken text.
 - ✅ Most emotion models work on only **one modality**.
 - ✅ This system adapts to **whatever input is available** — making it useful in real-world settings like:
   - Virtual therapy & mood tracking
   - Voice assistants